vrde/notes/docker-compose-playground/README.md

 You'll need to run multiple terminals, my personal preference is to use `tmux` because I can split the current window in multiple panels.
 I assume basic knowledge of the terminal, and a Posix-like system.

-I almost forgot: as a generic humanoid carbon unit, I make mistakes.
+As a generic humanoid carbon unit, I make mistakes.
 If you find something wrong please do a PR, if you don't understand something please open an issue.

 # A simple server with `nc` (netcat)
 `nc` is a pretty neat command to make TCP and UDP connections and servers.
+The following examples will use two `nc` processes, one for the server and one for the client.

 ## The basics
-The very first step is to make our complex client side architecture work in our box.
+The very first step is to try out `nc` and create a simple client-server architecture in our machine (also called *host*).
 We will spawn a `nc` server, listening to port `8888`, and a client, that will connect to the server to send a message.
 Doing this in your host is pretty simple.
 Again, everything is running on `localhost`, starting a server and connecting to it is as easy as it sounds.
 On a terminal, run the server:
 ```
 nc -l -p 8888
 ```